Dr Katherine Davies

 Katherine joined The University of Sheffield as Lecturer in Sociology in 2012.
 Before moving to Sheffield, Katherine held a number of research posts at The University of Manchester where she worked on two ‘nodes’ of the ESRC’s National Centre for Research Methods.
 Katherine completed her PhD at Manchester in 2011 under the supervision of Professor Jennifer Mason and Dr Wendy Bottero.
 Katherine is an Honorary Fellow of The Morgan Centre for the Study of Everyday Life.

 Katherine's research focuses upon the complexities of personal relationships and the life course and she has a long standing interest in qualitatively driven methodological approaches which can capture the lived experience of everyday lives, times and relationships.
 Katherine's previous research has included a study investigating the social significance of family resemblances and a project researching how associations with friends, neighbours, colleagues and the like matter throughout the life course in both positive and negative ways (both projects were completed with colleagues at The University of Manchester).
-Katherine's PhD research took a relational approach to exploring how young people see themselves as ‘turning out’ in life, with a particular focus on the role of sibling relationships in shaping their ideas about their past, present and future selves.
-Katherine is currently working with colleagues on an ESRC project entitled ‘Under the Same Roof: The everyday relational practices of contemporary communal living in the UK’ which explores the relational complexities of shared living arrangements including co housing, housing co-ops, private lodgings and shared houses.
+Her most recently completed project was an ESRC project entitled ‘Under the Same Roof: The everyday relational practices of contemporary communal living in the UK’ which explores the relational complexities of shared living arrangements including co housing, housing co-ops, private lodgings and shared houses.
 Katherine is currently completing a research project funded by The British Academy entitled 'Talking Politics: Brexit and everyday (Inter)generational family relationships which explores the ways people talk about politics, particularly Brexit, in families.

 Katherine currently teaches and supervises students at both undergraduate and postgraduate levels.
 All of Katherine's teaching is closely linked to her research activities and she encourages students on her courses to develop critical reflection through carrying out small pieces of research themselves, keeping research diaries and through group discussions and presentations.